Awesome Universal Database Tool for multiple tables, scripts, triggers...

 ClickHouse:

-- Maps are now displayed as strings in the Data Editor
+- Fixed an issue with displaying arrays of UUID, IPv4/IPv6, and Map types.
+They are now shown as strings in the Data Editor